 Parking System Facilities Fund 102 includes the budget for off-street parking enterprises (including garages).
-Fund 102 is currently 28.3% expended year to date.
-The Division of Parking Facilities within the Department of Community and Economic Development experienced an increase in rent expenses starting in December due to the sharp rise in employee parking at the Seventh Street Garage and the Hennegan Lot.
-The division is responsible for covering the difference between what City employees pay and the contracted monthly rate.
-While the division currently projects a net savings of \$30,000 due to lower than expected contractual services expenses, they will continue to monitor rent needs related to employee parking trends.
+Fund 102 is currently 24.8% expended year to date.
+The Division of Parking Facilities within the Department of Community and Economic Development projects a net savings of \$45,000 due to lower than expected contractual services expenses.